Optimize APIs with Robust Error Handling Strategies

 3. Half-Open: After a “sleep window,” the breaker allows a small percentage of traffic through.
 If these succeed, the circuit closes; if they fail, it returns to the open state.

 You cannot handle what you cannot see.
-Robust error handling is inextricably linked to observability.
-In 2026, tech professionals are moving away from flat log files toward high-cardinality structured data and distributed tracing.
+Effective error management is inextricably linked to observability.
+Tech professionals are moving away from flat log files toward high-cardinality structured data and distributed tracing.

 Structured Logging